filipondios/recons/README.md

 > otherwise you won't be able to compile the project.

-Once you are shure that you have vcpkg and the `$VCPKG_ROOT` variable set, you can clone this repository and download and install all this project dependencies at `vcpkg_installed/`:
+Once you are shure that you have vcpkg and the `$VCPKG_ROOT` variable set, you can clone this repository and download and install all this project dependencies:

 ```sh
 git clone https://github.com/filipondios/recons.git